 Another helpful point in calculating your expenses when starting your business is you will have a better understanding of what price point you can make special offers.
 For example: If you are wanting to make a special offer to potential new customers for spring cleaning, you will want to make sure this lower offer still makes you profitable after your expenses.

 To summarize what we’ve covered, the average hourly rates for cleaning homes in the US is between $25 to $45 an hour per cleaning person.
 Ultimately, it is up to your personal preference if you charge an hourly rate or a flat fee, but you do want to be careful to keep your expenses in mind.
 Working within a customer’s budget is a great way to secure more jobs while maintaining your hourly rate.
-Cleaning services are in high demand and can result in a very profitable business!

 Is it possible to charge too little for my cleaning services?

 Yes, it is possible to have a rate that is too low for your cleaning business!
 When creating your price point, you want to ensure that you are not only covering all your expenses but that it is also worth your time.
 Creating an hourly rate or fee that is too low may seem like a quick way to get more customers in the beginning, but it will prevent you from being profitable long term.
 Home cleaning is in high demand and your services are needed, so do not be afraid to charge competitively!

 What should I do if I provide an estimate that is incorrect for a cleaning job?